Skip to main content

 About Us

-We partnered with Multiply, the global mission agency of the Mennonite Brethren conference.
-With a wonderful team, we helped to plant a new church in the north end of Dortmund, called PräsentKirche.
+They partner with Multiply, the global mission agency of the Mennonite Brethren conference.
+They helped to plant a new church in the north end of Dortmund, called PräsentKirche.

 undefined